Light-Meson Spectroscopy with COMPASS: Partial-Wave Analysis Formalism

 where $m_0$~and~$\Gamma_0$ are nominal mass and total width of the resonance~$r$.\footnote{The numerator in \cref{eq:BW_const_width} depends on the chosen normalization.
 The decay amplitudes are independent of this choice because they are normalized separately (see \cref{sec:pwa_cells.normalization}).}

 However, in \cref{sec:scattering.pw_expansion} it was also shown that \cref{eq:BW_const_width} is a good approximation only for narrow resonances.
-For wider resonances, a better approximation is the relativistic Breit-Wigner amplitude with dynamic width as in \cref{eq:bw.rel.dyn_width}, \ie
+For wider resonances, a better approximation is the relativistic Breit--Wigner amplitude with dynamic width as in \cref{eq:bw.rel.dyn_width}, \ie

 where we have generalized \cref{eq:dyn_width} to the multi-channel case.
 This parameterization takes into account the opening of the decay phase space for the decay modes~$j$ of resonance~$r$ across the resonance width and the centrifugal barrier due to the orbital angular momenta~$L_j$ in the respective decay modes via the barrier factors~$F_{L_j}$ (see \cref{eq:bw_factor}).
 Note that compared to \cref{eq:bw.rel.dyn_width} the numerator in $\mathcal{D}_r^\text{BW}$ is constant.
 The phase space factor from \cref{eq:bw.rel.dyn_width} does not appear because we model the partial-wave amplitude and the barrier factor~$F_{L_j}$ is already taken into account as a separate factor in \cref{eq:2_body_decay_amp}.
 It is important to note that the decay amplitude in \cref{eq:2_body_decay_amp} is proportional to $F_{L_j}$ and not to $F_{L_j}^2$ as is the case for the partial-wave amplitude in \cref{eq:bw.rel.dyn_width}.
 This is because the decay amplitude describes the decay of a resonance, where the barrier factor enters only via the decay vertex, and not a $2 \to 2$ scattering process, where the barrier factor enters in addition via the production vertex.